NicolasRR/OptML/README.md

 </div>

 ## How to use our notebooks
 In WSL, run `jupyter notebook`.
-If no browser is detected, just copy past one of the created links to your browser.
+If no browser is detected, just copy past one of the created links in your browser.